As the end of the Financial Year approaches a reminder that our Annual

 Instant puddings.

-Add extra egg to pancake batter cook and serve with maple syrup, butter,
+Add extra egg to pancake batter cook and serve with maple syrup, butter, jam or desired topping.

 Add custard, icecream and cream to desserts as desired.